pranayiitd/Templater/README.md

 =========

 + Syntax handled in engine : text html. variables and for loop (EACH)
-+ Nearest Local variable will be in scope in case of conflict.
++ Nearest Local variable will be in scope in case of conflict
-+